-C. Sean Day, the Chairman of Teekay's board of directors, is also the Chairman of Teekay Offshore GP L.L.C. (the general partner of Teekay Offshore) and Teekay GP L.L.C. (the general partner of Teekay LNG), and was also the Chairman of Teekay Tankers Ltd. from 2007 until 2013.
-Bjorn Moller is one of Teekay's current directors and is also a director of Teekay Tankers Ltd..
-Mr. Moller also served as Teekay's Chief Executive

-Officer, Teekay Tankers' Chief Executive Officer, and as a Vice Chairman and director of each of Teekay Offshore GP L.L.C. and Teekay GP L.L.C., in each case until April 1, 2011.
-Mr. Moller is also a director of Kattegat Limited, the parent company of Resolute Investments, Ltd., our largest shareholder.
-Peter Evensen, a Teekay director and President and Chief Executive Officer of Teekay, is a director of Teekay Tankers and the Chief Executive Officer and Chief Financial Officer and a director of each of Teekay Offshore GP L.L.C. and Teekay GP L.L.C.
-In June 2013, Arthur Bensler, Teekay's Executive Vice President, Secretary and General Counsel, was appointed Director and Chairman of Teekay Tankers Ltd., having served as Secretary since 2007.
+C. Sean Day, the Chairman of Teekay's board of directors, is also the Chairman of Teekay Offshore GP L.L.C. (the general partner of Teekay Offshore) and a director of Teekay GP L.L.C. (the general partner of Teekay LNG).
+He also served as Chairman of Teekay GP L.L.C from 2004 until 2015.
+He was also the Chairman of Teekay Tankers Ltd. from 2007 until 2013.
+Bjorn Moller is one of Teekay's current directors and is also a director of Teekay Tankers Ltd. Mr. Moller is also a director of Kattegat Limited, the parent company of Resolute, our largest shareholder.
+Peter Evensen, a Teekay director and President and Chief Executive Officer of Teekay, is a director of Teekay Tankers and the Chief Executive Officer and Chief Financial Officer and a director of each of Teekay Offshore GP L.L.C. and Teekay GP L.L.C..
+In June 2013, Arthur Bensler, Teekay's Executive Vice President, Secretary and General Counsel, has served as the Chairman of Teekay Tankers Ltd. since June 2013.

-Vincent Lok, Teekay's Executive Vice President and Chief Financial Officer, is also the Chief Financial Officer of Teekay Tankers.
-Kenneth Hvid is Teekay's Executive Vice President and Chief Strategy Officer and is a director of each of Teekay GP L.L.C. and Teekay Offshore GP L.L.C.
+Vincent Lok, Teekay's Executive Vice President and Chief Financial Officer, is also the Chief Financial Officer of Teekay Tankers Ltd..
+He is also a director of Teekay GP L.L.C..
+Kenneth Hvid is a director of Teekay Offshore GP L.L.C. and was Teekay's Executive Vice President and Chief Strategy Officer until December 2015.
+Mr Hvid was also a director of Teekay GP L.L.C until June 2015.
 Kevin Mackay is the President and Chief Executive Officer of Teekay Tankers Ltd. and Chief Executive Officer of Teekay Tanker Services, a division of Teekay.
 Because the executive officers of Teekay Tankers and of the general partners of Teekay Offshore and Teekay LNG are employees of Teekay or other of its subsidiaries, their compensation (other than any awards under the respective long-term incentive plans of Teekay Tankers, Teekay Offshore and Teekay LNG) is set and paid by Teekay or such other applicable subsidiaries.

 Pursuant to agreements with Teekay, each of Teekay Tankers, Teekay Offshore and Teekay LNG have agreed to reimburse Teekay or its applicable subsidiaries for time spent by the Executive Officers on management matters of such public company subsidiaries.
-For 2014, these reimbursement obligations totaled approximately \$1.2 million, \$3.7 million, and \$2.5 million, respectively, for Teekay Tankers, Teekay Offshore and Teekay LNG, and are included in amounts paid as strategic fees under the management agreement for Teekay Tankers and the services agreements for Teekay Offshore and Teekay LNG described below.
-For 2012 and 2013, these reimbursement obligations for Teekay Tankers, Teekay Offshore and Teekay LNG totaled and \$2.7 million, \$4.0 million, and \$3.7 million, and \$3.0 million, \$3.8 million, and \$3.2 million, respectively.
+For 2015, these reimbursement obligations totaled approximately \$1.4 million, \$2.2 million, and \$1.7 million, respectively, for Teekay Tankers, Teekay Offshore and Teekay LNG, and are included in amounts paid as strategic fees under the management agreement for Teekay Tankers and the services agreements for Teekay Offshore and Teekay LNG described below.
+For 2014 and 2013, these reimbursement obligations for Teekay Tankers, Teekay Offshore and Teekay LNG totaled \$1.2 million, \$3.7 million, and \$2.5 million, and \$3.0 million, \$3.8 million, and \$3.2 million, respectively.